gwolfis/cstv2-aws-workshop/docs/2_Deploy_BIG-IPs_with_CSTv2.md

 9. Type **tail -f /var/log/cloud/bigIpRuntimeInit.log** amd hit `Enter`.

 Watch how the runtime-init file gets configured on the BIG-IP.
-- First the F5 Automation Toolchain packages are getting pulled from the F5 CDN and are getting installed.
+- First the F5 Automation Toolchain packages are getting pulled from the F5 CDN and are getting installed;
-- Then each F5 ATC defined script will get deployed.
+- Then each F5 ATC defined script will get deployed;
 - CSTv2 templates deliver the liberty to use different runtime-init scripts.
 This can be managed from the parameters.json file.

 After a couple of minutes you will see a simular message as below which indicates that runtime-init is finished.